pa-0/snipman/README.md

 ## Thanks

-- Ethan Piliavin for [snips]( https://github.com/ethanpil/snips), the inspiration for snipman
+- Ethan Piliavin (@ethanpil) for [snips]( https://github.com/ethanpil/snips), the inspiration for snipman
+- Also, thanks @ethanpil for your 'snips' folder examples
 - [AutoHotKey](https://autohotkey.com/) developers and forums.

 ## License and Copyright